OpenDAoC/OpenDAoC-Website/src/content/docs/docs/additional-features/realm-loyalty.md

 ### Scaling Rewards
 Below are all the maximum rewards available with realm loyalty upon hitting the 30-day loyalty bonus cap:
 - +25% XP from all sources
-- +20% Atlas Orbs from all sources
+- +20% Orbs from all sources
 - 30-second reduction in XP Item global cooldown timer
 - 50% out-of-class ROG chance (detailed below)
 - Up to 20% bonus chance to get orbs when killing some epic creatures